Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children | KRDO

 Iran on Sunday warned Israel against “any new adventures” aimed at Lebanon, in a statement issued by foreign ministry spokesperson Nasser Kanaani.
 The statement said Israel “does not have the minimum moral authority to comment and judge about the incident that happened in Majdal Shams area, and the claims of this regime against others will not be heard either.”

-Israel Prime Minister Benjamin Netanyahu cut short by several hours his visit to the United States and returned to Israel and is convening a meeting of the security cabinet in Tel Aviv to discuss the situation.
+Israel Prime Minister Benjamin Netanyahu cut short by several hours his visit to the United States and returned to Israel to convene a meeting of the security cabinet in Tel Aviv to discuss the situation.
+His office said following the meeting that the cabinet had “authorized the prime minister and the minister of defense to decide on the nature of the response against the terror organization Hezbollah, and on its’ timing.”

 ‘It won’t be Hezbollah alone’: Lebanese FM

-The Lebanese foreign minister warned that if Israel responded by invading Lebanon it risked a regional war.
+The Lebanese foreign minister warned that if Israel responded by invading Lebanon it risked dragging the whole region into war.

 He said in the case of a war, Lebanon would not get involved but would stand behind Hezbollah.